lonerunner/vivid-framework/README.md

 # Introduction
 **Vivid Framework** is built as foundation to Vivid Themes for easier theme management and configuration.
 The framework it self is intended to help developing themes with ease and speed by incorporating extended funcionality for adding theme options, metaboxes and shortcodes easily by adding options to the array list.
+I have tried to keep the framework as light as possible and as much as possible to follow coding standards according to WordPress codex.

 # Supported fields